 - Having a weakened immune system

 Swimmer’s ear is usually a minor condition that clears up on its own.
-However, in rare cases, swimmer’s ear can lead to more serious problems.
-These include:
+However, in rare cases, this condition can lead to more serious problems which include:

 - Permanent hearing loss